psaintmalo/PVU-WeatherBoy/README.md

 A value of 1 means that it will recommend a greenhouse if the average impact is below 1%.

 ## Instalation
-To use this script you will need Python 3+ installed, https://www.python.org/, as well as the required packages.
+To use this script you will need Python 3+ installed, https://www.python.org/.
-In order to run it you can just double click `main.py`
+In order to run it you can simply double click `main.py`

 ## Current Features:
 * Show probability of positive, negative and neutral weather tomorrow